open-telemetry/community/elections/2024/governance-committee-election.md

 # Voting process

 Anyone can track the 2024 election process via [this GitHub issue](https://github.com/open-telemetry/community/issues/{issue_number}).
-This year's election committee consists of governance committee members Austin Parker and Daniel Gomez Blanco.
+This year's election committee consists of governance committee members Austin Parker, Daniel Gomez Blanco, and Juraci Paixão Kröhling.
 None of whom are up for reelection this year.
 We strive for transparency in the election process and hold the community's interests as our priority.
 In particular, we will ensure that all documents and assets related to the 2024 election process are public, and we will attempt to record and distribute notes for any meetings held as part of this process.

 For the 2024 elections, [Helios Voting](https://vote.heliosvoting.org/) was chosen as it's a hosted solution with cryptographic guarantees that no GC members can meddle with the results.